Skip to Content

 Activities are family-friendly, accessible, and designed so that every effort makes a difference for communities and local wildlife.
 We’ll provide guidance, tools, and support.
 You just bring your love for wildlife and willingness to help.

-By taking part, you’re doing your part to save animals in the wild, here in Houston and beyond.
+By taking action, you’re doing your part to save animals in the wild, here in Houston and beyond.

 Neighbors for Nature was inspired by Umuganda, a monthly community service tradition in Rwanda practiced by our saving-wildlife partners.
 These events take place on the last Saturday of each month, when communities come together to complete projects that strengthen neighborhoods and support the greater good.